Garrett Hampson Preview, Player Props: Marlins vs. Mets

 Mets Pitching Rankings

-- The Mets have a 4.36 team ERA that ranks 19th across all MLB pitching staffs.
+- The Mets' 4.36 team ERA ranks 19th among all MLB pitching staffs.

-- Mets pitchers combine to rank 14th in baseball in home runs allowed (185 total, 1.2 per game).
+- Mets pitchers combine to allow 185 total home runs at a clip of 1.2 per game (to rank 13th in baseball).

-- In his last time out on Tuesday, the left-hander tossed 5 2/3 innings against the Miami Marlins, allowing two earned runs while surrendering six hits.
+- In his last appearance on Tuesday, Sept.
+19 against the Miami Marlins, the left-hander tossed 5 2/3 innings, allowing two earned runs while surrendering six hits.

 - The 30-year-old has an ERA of 2.88, with 6.4 strikeouts per nine innings, in eight games this season.
 Opponents are batting .245 against him.